 It’s a challenging, yet critical, time to increase your employee engagement efforts.
 The education sector is facing significant challenges due to enrollment drops and the costs of COVID prevention and monitoring.
 The usual ways of communicating – in-person meetings and quick chats by the water cooler – are no longer possible with many employees working from home.
 At the same time, many employees are trying to juggle work and family life.
 Childcare is in short supply, and many school-aged students need help navigating online classes.
 Social isolation is adversely affecting employees’ mental health; anxiety is 51% higher and depression is 65% higher than pre-COVID, according to the National Alliance of Healthcare Purchaser Coalition’s October 2020 Mental Health Index.

-“Before developing any employee communication, focus on the message,” says Bob Simpson, Director and National Practice Leader for EPIC’s Communication & Engagement Team.
+“Before developing any employee communication, focus on the message,” says Bob Simpson, Principal at Mercer.
 Identify:

 - What do you want employees to remember?

 - Why should they care?

 He recommends putting together a communications strategy template that outlines your goals and objectives; the key messages to support them; and how you will measure whether you met those goals or need to adjust your approach.
 This document shouldn’t be static; you’ll want to modify it over time to adjust to data analytic insights and emerging priorities within the organization.

 Consider a Blend of Digital and Print Communications

 The pandemic has accelerated the move to digital communications.
 With 81% of Americans now owning a smartphone, and 96% owning a cellphone, according to a recent Pew Research study, opportunities to reach employees digitally have skyrockets.
 Other benefits of technology-based communications include: